arq5x/lumpy-sv/README.md

     -i sample.vcf
     > sample.gt.vcf
 ```

+## Test data sets
+The `test/test.sh` script executes lumpy against several simulated data sets
+and compares the results to the known correct result.
+The sample data sets can
+be found at http://layerlab.org/lumpy/data.tar.gz.
+This tar ball should be
+extracted into the top-level lumpy directory.
+The script `test/test.sh` checks
+for the the existence of this directory before running lumpy.

 ## Troubleshooting
 All of the bam files that lumpy processes must be position sorted.
 To check if your bams are sorted correctly, use the check_sorting.py script